DONATIONS MATCHED for a limited time, thanks to Dan Benson

 The Mercer County Defense League is making a request that will ameliorate some of the ongoing Covid-impacts to local businesses and public health & safety for this region.

-For roughly $50mm, American Rescue Funds can help us to purchase and protect this historically troubled parcel to save the land from destruction, the community from overwhelming truck traffic & diesel health issues and our local businesses from last mile distribution takeovers.
+For roughly $50mm, American Rescue Plan funds can help us to purchase and protect this historically troubled parcel to save the land from destruction, the community from overwhelming truck traffic & diesel health issues and our local businesses from last mile distribution takeovers.
 If we can preserve this land, the legacy of the Murphy administration will be that of respecting the climate emergency and promoting the success of NJ business and the welfare of its citizens.
 It is an investment in the future of the Garden State.
 We look forward to working with the State in the spirit of New Jersey’s 60 year commitment to green acres.
 What can YOU do?
-Write to Governor Murphy today to implore him to allocate some of the AR funds to preserve and protect the land that is now slated for warehouse sprawl, that is, Bridge Point 8
+Write to Governor Murphy today to implore him to allocate some of the American Rescue Plan funds to preserve and protect the land that is now slated for warehouse sprawl, that is, Bridge Point 8.

 653 acres of the Garden State endangered by Bridge Point WW, LLC